Conformal blocks and cohomology in genus 0: Introduction

 \subsubsection{The first step}

-With $\Omega$ as above, using the symmetry of $Q$ under the action of $\Sigma$ and the fact that $\omega=\mathcal{R}p^*\Omega$ extends to (any) compactification of $Y_{\vec{z}}$ (or equivalently that $\mathcal{R}\Omega$ is square integrable) we will show that $\Omega$ is a log-form on $X_{\vec{z}}$ (the notion of a log-form is reviewed in Section ~\ref{starlog}).
+With $\Omega$ as above, using the symmetry of $Q$ under the action of $\Sigma$ and the fact that $\omega=\mathcal{R}q^*\Omega$ extends to (any) compactification of $Y_{\vec{z}}$ (or equivalently that $\mathcal{R}\Omega$ is a multivalued, square integrable form on $X_{\vec{z}}$), we will show that $\Omega$ is a log-form on $X_{\vec{z}}$ (the notion of a log-form is reviewed in Section ~\ref{starlog}).
 A part of this argument is done case by case (for classical Lie algebras and $G_2$).